-This is how “Hey, what’s your sign?” went from creepy to cool in Philly.
+This is how tarot circles and “Hey, what’s your sign?” went from creepy to cool in Philly.

 For journalists, it’s always a little startling when an interviewee asks the interviewer a personal question.
 When this happened to me a few months ago, it was doubly strange, because the restaurant owner I was interviewing asked me — of all questions — my sign.
 She then went on to explain why hers (she’s an empathetic Pisces) made her especially suited for the hospitality industry.
 A month later, another interviewee brought up her sign, unprompted.
 Both mentions were dropped as matter-of-factly as if the speakers had told me they had two brothers or grew up in South Carolina.

 It started happening with friends, too.
 At happy hour, over coffee, after a workout — everyone was talking about horoscopes and tarot decks.
 As the season changed, acquaintances on Instagram started using #VirgoSeason instead of #fall.
 After I had a tiff on the phone with my passionate, temperamental sister — an Aries, obviously — she said, “Sorry I overreacted.
 I’m a fire sign.”
 A pal in Delco disclosed that she recently started pulling daily tarot cards for stress relief.